cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 ```

 This makes Cypress robust, immune to a thousand tiny, common problems at once.
 Think about all the circumstances that could cause the jQuery version to fail:
-- DOM not loaded yet
+- the DOM has not loaded yet
-- framework hasn't finished bootstrapping
+- your framework hasn't finished bootstrapping
 - an XHR hasn't completed
 - an animation hasn't completed
 - and on and on...

-Traditionally, you'd be forced to write custom code to ensure against any and all of these issues.
+Traditionally, you'd be forced to write custom code to ensure against any and all of these issues: a nasty mashup of arbitrary waits, conditional retries, and null checks littering your code.
 Not in Cypress!
-With built-in retrying and customizable timeouts, Cypress sidesteps all of this instantly.
-The only change in your code is leveraging a Promise-like `.then()` command whenever you need to access the element directly.
+With built-in retrying and customizable timeouts, Cypress sidesteps all of this, instantly.
+The only change in your code is a shift to leverage the Promise-like `.then()` command whenever you need to access the element directly.

 {% note info %}
 In Cypress, when you want to interact with a DOM element directly, call `.then()` and pass a function to it that will receive the element.